Di-mentos/Ninja-Battle/README.md

 ## Moves:
-- "left" arrow for running left
+- "left" arrow - run left
-- "right" arrow for running right
+- "right" arrow - run right
-- "up" arrow is a jump; you can use "left" and "right" arrows to move while hero is jumping
+- "up" arrow - jump; you can use "left" and "right" arrows to move while hero is jumping
-- "d" for teleport
+- "d" - teleport